nyolarraklay/nyolarraklay/README.md

 ### Hi there 👋

+I'm Ernesto F. Osorio Jr, I am a developer.
+Being a front-end developer is an exciting and dynamic role in the world of web development.
+With every project, front-end developers contribute to shaping the digital landscape, making the web a more visually appealing, accessible, and engaging place for users worldwide.
+I am also a student at Noroff University.
+To hone my craft and update my skills for continuous growth and learning.

+🧑‍💻 I’m currently working on ... my own Personal Portfolio
 <!--
 **nyolarraklay/nyolarraklay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.